Grunge: 1965–1985: Roots, predecessors, and influences

-Strong states that "... sections of what was [US] hardcore became known as grunge."
+Strong stated that "sections of what was [US] hardcore became known as grunge."
 Seattle songwriter Jeff Stetson states that "[t]here is no real difference ... between Punk and Grunge."
-Like punk bands, grunge groups were "embraced as back-to-basics rock 'n' roll bands which reminded the public that the music was supposed to be raw and raunchy", and they were a response to "bloated and over-the-top ... progressive rock ... or "not seriou[s groups] like the hair bands of the '80s."
+Like punk bands, grunge groups were "embraced as back-to-basics rock 'n' roll bands which reminded the public that the music was supposed to be raw and raunchy".
 One example of the influence of US hardcore on grunge is the impact that the Los Angeles hardcore punk band Black Flag had on grunge.
 Black Flag's 1984 record My War, on which the band combined heavy metal with their traditional sound, made a strong impact in Seattle.
 Mudhoney's Steve Turner commented, "A lot of other people around the country hated the fact that Black Flag slowed down ... but up here it was really great ... we were like 'Yay!'
 They were weird and fucked-up sounding."
 Turner explained grunge's integration of metal influences, noting, "Hard rock and metal was never that much of an enemy of punk like it was for other scenes.
 Here, it was like, 'There's only twenty people here, you can't really find a group to hate.'"
-Charles R. Cross states that grunge was the "... culmination of twenty years of punk rock" development.
+Charles R. Cross stated that grunge was the "culmination of twenty years of punk rock" development.
 Cross states that the bands most representing the grunge genre were Seattle bands Blood Circus, Tad, and Mudhoney and Sub Pop's Denver band the Fluid; he states that Nirvana, with its pop influences and blend of Sonic Youth and Cheap Trick, was lighter-sounding than bands like Blood Circus.

 Neil Young played a few concerts with Pearl Jam and recorded the album Mirror Ball.
 This was grounded not only in his work with his band Crazy Horse and his regular use of distorted guitar—most notably on the album Rust Never Sleeps—but also his dress and persona.
 A similarly influential yet often overlooked album is Neurotica by Redd Kross, about which Jonathan Poneman said, "Neurotica was a life changer for me and for a lot of people in the Seattle music community."